Experimental Studies on Higher Education Dropout and Labor Market Prospects of Young Adults

 Educational Systems and Inequality Research Program at the University of Amsterdam (Educsys)

-I am a member of the Educational Systems and Inequality research program at the University of Amsterdam.
-In this project, we study the importance of the institutional setup of educational systems for patterns of inequality.
+I was a member of the Educational Systems and Inequality research program at the University of Amsterdam.
+In this project, we studied the importance of the institutional setup of educational systems for patterns of inequality.
 How do educational systems affect patterns of inequality by socioeconomic background, ethnicity and gender?
 And why?
 And what are the political, economic and social contexts in which educational reforms are implemented?

 PhD project: Mechanisms of Educational Inequality in Different Educational Systems